AASL Foundation Interview #4: Explore with Mrs. Riske

 This interview made me think more about what collaboration should look like in my own future library.
 I realized that collaboration is more than just putting students in groups.
 It needs clear structures, expectations, and a supportive space where students feel safe to take risks.
 I also saw how much collaboration depends on relationships.
 Mrs. Koon’s advice to “build relationships: both with students and with other teachers” reminded me that strong partnerships are the key to a successful library program.

 As I reflect on this conversation, I see that collaboration is not just an extra part of learning; it is essential.
-In my future practice, I want to be more intentional about making collaboration part of everyday routines, not just big projects.
+In my future library, I want to be more intentional about making collaboration part of everyday routines, not just big projects.
 I also want to use structured peer feedback strategies like “Bravo” and “Next Steps” to help students engage more with each other’s work.
 Most of all, I want to create a library where students feel comfortable sharing ideas, learning from others, and seeing that learning is something we do together.